-Either HC or a client may terminate an advisory relationship at any time, for any reason, upon giving written notice.
+Either HC or a client may terminate this advisory relationship at any time, for any reason, by providing written notice.
 No fee is ever paid more than six months in advance for work that has not been completed.
 HC may amend client fees upon advance written notice to the client, subject to the client's right to terminate HC's services at any time by providing written notice.

-c) Focus Credit Solutions
+c.
+Focus Treasury & Credit Solutions

-We offer clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions with the assistance of our affiliate, Focus Treasury & Credit Solutions, LLC ("FTCS").
-FTCS is compensated by sharing in the revenue earned by such third-party institutions for serving our clients.
+HC offers clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions with the assistance of its affiliate, Focus Treasury & Credit Solutions, LLC ("FTCS").
+FTCS is compensated by sharing in the revenue earned by such third-party institutions for serving HC clients.
 For non-mortgage loans, FTCS will receive up to 0.50% annually of outstanding loan balances.
 For mortgage loans, FTCS will receive a one-time payment of up to 1.00% of the mortgage loan amount, up to 0.50% annually of outstanding loan balances, or a combination of the two.
-FTCS's earned revenue is indirectly paid by our clients through an increased interest rate charged by the financial institutions or, for cash balances, a lowered yield.
+FTCS's earned revenue is indirectly paid by HC clients through an increased interest rate charged by the financial institutions or, for cash balances, a lowered yield.
 The amount of revenue earned by FTCS for these financial solutions will vary over time in response to market conditions, including the interest rate environment, and other factors such as the volume and timing of loan closings.
-The amount of revenue earned by FTCS for a particular financial solution will also differ from the amount of revenue earned by FTCS for other types of financial solutions.
+The amount of revenue earned by FTCS for other types of financial solutions.
 Further information on this conflict of interest is available in Item 10 of this Brochure.